 Starts in Goa on Tuesday 28th January 2014

 Finishes in Mahabalipuram (60km south of Chennai), on Wednesday 19th February 2014

 Entrance Fees Included for all sites visited as part of the itinerary

-Fully Escorted by Deb Kindness, who has over 20 years experience in India and Nepal
+Fully Escorted by Deb Kindness, who has over 20 years experience travelling and leading tours in India and Nepal.

 Cost from AUD3790 per person twin share